Someone with jaundice is likely to have a yellow look to their skin and the whites of the eyes.

-Some underlying conditions, which lead to jaundice, may feel like flu, and may also result in fever, chills, stomach pain, itching or weight-loss or be without an explanation such as a diet.
+Some underlying conditions, which lead to jaundice, may feel like flu, and may also result in fever, chills, stomach pain, itching, or weight-loss,

 Causes of jaundice

 When red blood cells break down naturally in a 120-day cycle, bilirubin is produced as a waste by-product.

 The journey bilirubin takes out of the body's waste disposal systems sees it carried by blood to the liver.
 There is it combined with bile (digestive fluid) from the gallbladder.